Contraception for heavy & painful periods

 How does the mini-pill affect periods?

-The progestogen in the mini-pill binds to receptors in the endometrium, much the same way as it does with the combined pill.
-The big difference, however, is you are much less in control of your breakthrough bleeding.
+The progestogen in the mini-pill (also called the progestogen-only pill) thins the womb lining, much the same way as it does with the combined pill.
 You need to take the mini-pill every day, with no breaks to prevent pregnancy.
 A break in taking the mini-pill will result in a break in protection.
 Eek!
 Bleeding patterns can be very unpredictable in the first three months of using the progestogen-only pill, following this periods may be lighter, but may also be irregular or more frequent.
 Conversely, for some, they may stop altogether.

 A survey carried out by The Lowdown found 47% of women experienced a stop to their periods whilst taking the progestogen-only pill, compared to only 7% of women on the combined pill.
 One user of The Lowdown wrote: